 • Minimizing time spent in or on your bed when you’re not specifically intending to sleep, such as watching TV, using your phone, or studying.

 • Keeping your bedroom comfortable, dark, quiet, and cool.
-Use white or pink noise to mask environmental sounds, especially if there are people in the household that have later bedtimes.
+Use white or pink noise to mask environmental sounds, especially if people in the household have later bedtimes.

 • Stopping the use of electronic devices one hour before bedtime.
 Not only do they emit blue light (which tricks your brain into thinking it’s daytime), but often the content of what people are browsing can be emotional, stressful, or too stimulating.